RobertL31/fuddly/docs/source/data_model.rst

   topic.

 fuzz_weight
-  Used by some stateful disruptors to order their test cases.
+  Used by some stateful operators to order their test cases.
 The heavier the weight, the higher the priority of handling the node.

 sync_qty_with